 In September 2002, an Environmental Impact Statement was approved by the Federal Highway Administration for the proposed South and East Beltways.
-Both the South and East Beltways are shown in the 2030 Lincoln City/Lancaster County Comprehensive Plan.
+The East Beltway is shown in the 2040 Lincoln City/Lancaster County Comprehensive Plan for corridor protection.
 The East Beltway will be an important part of Lincoln's future transportation network.
 It will constitute the east leg of a circumferential freeway system around Lincoln that will be made up of Interstate 80 to the north, the Homestead Expressway (Hwy 77) to the west, and the South Beltway to the south.
 The South Beltway is currently being designed through the Nebraska Department of Roads.
 The project schedule for the South Beltway can be viewed on the Nebraska Department of Roads web site.

 The Nebraska corridor protection statute, Nebraska Revised Statutes, Section 39-1311, provides an important tool for responsible planning.
 It allows the identification and protection of future transportation corridors prior to costly and conflicting development of land.
 This protection provides benefits to the environment, property and business owners and the traveling public.
 The plans also take into consideration the protection of environmentally sensitive areas.
 Residents and business owners can make informed decisions about their property and plan for future infrastructure that will meet their needs.
 For the traveling public, corridor protection provides the opportunity to have transportation alternatives delivered more cost effectively.

-The East Beltway project consists of a 4-lane roadway designed to freeway standards, similar to Interstate 80 (I-80).
-The general alignment for the East Beltway runs from I-80 near the Highway 6 interchange to Nebraska Highway 2 approximately along the 127th Street alignment.
-The project includes three primary goals:
+The East Beltway project consists of a 4-lane roadway designed to freeway standards, similar an Interstate.
+The general alignment for the East Beltway runs from I-80 east of the Highway 6 interchange to Nebraska Highway 2 approximately along the 127th Street alignment.
+The project included three primary goals:

 - File preliminary corridor protection plans based on the original Environmental Impact Statement alignment.